Set Dressing 101: Why It’s Important & How to Do It (2024)

 Manage your budget

-Keep detailed notes on all set dressing expenses.
+Keep detailed notes on all set design expenses.
 Keep it within the established budget as much as possible.
-By keeping a detailed budget along the way, you ensure that your costs won’t require you to pull money from other areas of your production budget.
+By keeping a detailed budget along the way, you ensure that your costs won’t require you to pull money from other areas of your production budget

 Give yourself time to dress your set